 Right now in the Duke City, Chama River is serving Cacao Stout.
 Kaktus is now pouring Black Out Stout and Basil Lager, and they should have their English Brown on tap this week as well.
 The Il Vicino Canteen has unleashed Biere de Garde (aged in wine barrels) this week, and they are also serving Black Hops IPA and Rye PA as well.
 La Cumbre has a new batch of their Pecos Porter on tap.

 In the City Different, Duel is releasing Ensor 14, a Flemish Brown Ale with aromas of raisin, pecan and apricot, flavors of tart cherry, and hints of chocolate.
 This week, Santa Fe Brewing Company’s Small Batch Saturday features Bill’s Sweet Wheat Beer, and in El Dorado SFBC will be serving La Petit Orange, a Belgian style light Dubbel with coriander and orange peel.
 SFBC will also be in Los Alamos on Thursday pouring beer for the Los Alamos Beer Co-op fundraiser/movie premier of Crafting a Nation.

-That is just a small sample of what is going on in and around the 505.
-Continue reading for all the news that is fit to blog for the week of May 20.
+That is just a small sample of what is going on in the Land of Enchantment.
+Continue reading for all the news that is fit to blog for the week of Feb.
+17.

-To break down each “capsule,” I listed the brewery (with Web page linked), its phone number (all are area code 505, for out-of-state readers) and hours of operation.
+To break down each “capsule,” I listed the brewery (with Web page linked), its phone number and hours of operation.
 Under “Beers” are the new or seasonal beers on tap for this week.
-And for those breweries that play host to musicians, I made sure to list who’s on the week’s set list.

 (Mon–Thurs 11 a.m.–midnight, Fri–Sat 11 a.m.–2 a.m., Sunday 10 a.m.–midnight)